 What’s In Chocolate Oat Milk?

-- Sprouted Rolled Oats: I used these sprouted rolled oats for this recipe.
-I found sprouted oats work much better than quick oats, as they hold up really well while being baked.
-Plus I like this brand of oats because they have fantastic supply chain transparency and are organic and certified gluten free!
+- Rolled Oats: I used these rolled oats for this recipe.
+I found oats work much better than quick oats, as they hold up really well while being blended.

 - Water: tap, bottled, or stilled

-- Raw Cacao Powder: this raw unsweetened cacao powder is a a healthy and good-for-you addition to these brownies.
-Raw Cacao powder is loaded with antioxidants and has tons of healthy benefits.
+- Raw Cacao Powder: this raw unsweetened cacao powder is a great addition to these brownies.
 Make sure you use a raw cacao powder and not sweetened baking cocoa… it makes a huge difference.

 - Agave Syrup: I really like using this raw organic agave syrup because it’s a natural and sustainable sweetener, plus it is ridiculously inexpensive online so I always keep a few of these bottles in my pantry.